-L visas are for certain persons who work for a company with a parent, subsidiary, branch or affiliate in the US.
+L visas are for certain persons who work for a company with a parent, subsidiary, branch or affiliate in the United States.
 These persons come to the US as intracompany transferees to perform services either in a

 for a parent, branch, subsidiary or affiliate of the same employer that employed the professional abroad.
 The employee must have been employed abroad for the corporation, firm, or other legal entity (or an affiliate or subsidiary thereof) on a full-time basis for at least one continuous year out of the last three-year period to qualify.
 There is no annual cap on L-1 visas.

 If the employer wishes to speed up the processing of the petition, they may wish to use USCIS’ premium processing procedure.
 Also,the company can apply for a blanket L visa which allows individuals to file a copy of the approved blanket petition instead of filing for a regular L visa.
 In order to be granted a blanket petition, the USCIS must determine that the company qualifies for the intracompany transferee visa.